Kathleen Laboray, PT, MHS

 Amy Murphy, PT, DPT, NCS

 Amy received her Bachelor of Science in Health Management from Southeast Missouri State University and her Doctorate of Physical Therapy from Northern Arizona University.
-She has 10 years of experience as a physical therapist.
+She has 12 years of experience as a physical therapist.
 In 2011, she attained board certification as a Neurologic Clinical Specialist.
 Amy specializes in treating patients with neurologic and vestibular disorders, including stroke, spinal cord injury, brain injury, MS, Parkinson’s disease, dizziness and balance disorders, BPPV, and others.
-A former collegiate athlete, Amy also takes special interest in treating athletes of all types, ages, and skill levels.
 Since joining CAH in 2011, she has grown her skills in treating pediatric patients and patients with all types of orthopedic conditions.
 Amy is a certified clinical instructor for physical therapy students.
 She appreciates the opportunity at CAH “to serve others in my own community, and to grow my skills in a wide variety of treatment areas.”
-Outside of working at CAH, Amy enjoys hanging out with her husband and 2 young boys, running, hiking/backpacking and traveling with her family.
+Outside of working at CAH, Amy enjoys hiking and other outdoor adventures with her husband and 2 sons.

 Laura Starr, PT, MS